dellsystem/getbacklostwages.com/index.md

 ### 3. File a wage claim yourself

 If you are certain you have opted-out of mandatory arbitration, you can try to file a claim directly through the California Labor Commissioner's Office website.
 Learn more about the process and requirements [here](https://www.dir.ca.gov/dlse/HowToFileWageClaim.htm), and submit a claim form [here](https://www.dir.ca.gov/dlse/Wage_Claim_forms.html).

+The text on this website does not constitute legal advice.